Welcome in!

-My Top Minimal Baby Registry Essentials – 1 Year Later!
+My Minimal Baby Registry Checklist – 1 Year Later!

 Personal

-Minimal Baby Registry Essentials – 1 Year Later!
+Minimal Baby Registry Checklist – 1 Year Later!

 Shop my dress here – perfect for a new or expectant mama!